John Sculley: 1983–93: Apple Computer, Inc.

 Microsoft threatened to discontinue Microsoft Office for the Macintosh if Apple did not license parts of the Macintosh graphical user interface to use in the Windows operating system.
 Under pressure, Sculley agreed, a decision which later affected the Apple v.
 Microsoft lawsuit.
 About that time, Sculley coined the term personal digital assistant (PDA) referring to the Apple Newton, one of the world's first PDAs, a product that Sculley oversaw and launched in 1993.

 In 1987, Sculley made several predictions in a Playboy interview: He predicted that the Soviet Union would land a man on Mars within the next 20 years and he claimed that optical storage media such as the CD-ROM would revolutionize the use of personal computers.
 Some of his ideas for the Knowledge Navigator were eventually fulfilled by the Internet and the World Wide Web during the 1990s and others by Apple itself with the introduction of Siri.

-On December 5, 1992, Sculley, as chairman, CEO, and CTO of Apple Computer, Inc., gave a seminal speech regarding the future of the Internet, titled "The Dawn of a $3.5 Trillion Communications Mega-Industry: Information Access, Processing and Distribution in a Digital World."
+On December 5, 1992, Sculley gave a seminal speech regarding the future of the Internet, titled "The Dawn of a $3.5 Trillion Communications Mega-Industry: Information Access, Processing and Distribution in a Digital World."
 This was the keynote address to a packed house at the Harvard Business School's Burden Auditorium, as part of the inaugural student-run Harvard/MIT Communications 2000 Symposium, now known as the Harvard Business School Tech Club's annual Cyberposium.

 In the early 1990s, Sculley led Apple to port its operating system to run on a new microprocessor, the PowerPC.
-Sculley later acknowledged such an act was his greatest mistake, indicating that he should instead have targeted the dominant Intel architecture.
+Sculley later acknowledged this was his greatest mistake, indicating that he should instead have targeted the dominant Intel architecture.
 By 1993 Sculley was reportedly focused on Newton and disinterested in the rest of the company.
-After a bad first quarter in 1993, amid a personal-computer price war and internal tension over the company's direction, Apple's board forced Sculley out.
+After a bad first quarter in 1993, amid a personal computer price war and internal tension over the company's direction, Apple's board forced Sculley out.
 He resigned on October 15, 1993 and was replaced by German-born Michael Spindler, who had been Chief Operating Officer.
 Spindler was ousted three years later and replaced with Gil Amelio.
 In 1997, amidst poor financial performance Apple would acquire Steve Jobs's NeXT Software; Jobs would oust Amelio and reinstate himself as chief executive.